Hi, How Can We Help You?

 Unfortunately, with errors come significant penalties, including:

-• Immediate income recognition of the participant’s entire plan balance (the “taxable amount”) with respect to the year of error
+• Immediate income recognition of the participant’s entire plan balance (the “taxable amount”) with respect to the year of the error

 • Potential late payment penalties and interest on the taxable amount